 My dream is to write a book on health that will sell millions of copies.
 I’ll introduce a great new dietary solution.
-I already have strategic plan.
+I already have a strategic plan.
 Firstly, I am going to select a target group.
-Obviously it has to be a large group of people.
+Obviously, it has to be a large group of people.

 I’m going to write exactly what my target audience wants to hear.
 I’m pretty sure what it is.
 I am going to refer to the scientific literature (when it suits me).
 This will be expected of a doctor.
 However, I’ll only cite papers that support my dietary solution.
 Otherwise, I might confuse my readers.